Hyle-org/devhub-hyle/docs/index.md

 ![Sequence diagram explaining the steps as listed below.](./assets/img/hyle-main-diagram.jpg)

-1. **Sequencing**: Send a provable blob to Hylé: say what information you expect to prove later.
-We'll sequence the transaction immediately.
+1. **Sequencing**: Send a provable blob of information to Hylé: say what information you expect to prove later.
+We'll sequence the transaction immediately and give you time to prove it.
 [Read more about pipelined proving](https://blog.hyle.eu/an-introduction-to-delayed-proving/).
 1. **Proof submission**: when the proofs for your transaction are ready, send them to Hylé.
 1. **Verification**: Hylé validators receive the transaction.
 They verify the proofs natively, without the limitations of a bulky virtual machine.
 1. **Consensus**: if the proofs are valid, Hylé settles your transaction's state onchain.
 You're good to go!